 On a Linux synth rig, there are several good options.
 I usually use the Calf LV2 host with plugins, which has very good compressors, including truly excellent GUIs for each.

-Yoshimi, and ZASFX too, are among those rare software tools which are quite useful with lower-powered CPUs, and yet do not even begin to see their maximum potential with new quad-core CPUs, gigs and gigs of RAM, server-class chipsets, etcetera.
+Yoshimi, and ZASFX too, are among those rare software tools which are quite useful with lower-powered CPUs, and yet do not even begin to see their maximum potential with new quad-core CPUs, gigs and gigs of RAM, etcetera.
 One instance of Yoshimi can be configured to (try to) deliver sixteen different CPU-intensive tones.
 But on my AMD 8-core, I run three Yoshimis at once sometimes, to distribute the load, running two or three simultaneous tones on each.
-The result is the most profound tonality I have ever had in my hands.
+The result is the most profound tonality I have ever had available to my hands.

 The multi-CPU tool htop, which has a powerful full-screen text UI, can be very helpful to figure out what is going on.
 It is worthwhile to realize that sometimes your Yoshimis will not be taking all of your CPU, but you'll still get xruns and overload conditions; this is the overdrive mentioned above.
 A VU meter applet placed in your Jackd setup in a location to receive everything being sent to the outputs, is best to verify this.